AstoraGray/RimeEditor/README.md

 **Pools 💧**

-The object pool of the Rime Framework, which supports triple management of Objects, Monobehaviour, and GameObjects, and integrates well with Cycles to achieve a complete Unity lifecycle without using Mono.
+The object pool of the Rime Framework, which supports triple management of Objects, Components, and GameObjects, and integrates well with Cycles to achieve a complete Unity lifecycle without using Mono.

 **Cycles 🕙**